Logiqx/gpx-ideas/docs/usage/gpz/README.md

 ### Resolving Relative References

 In general, relative references are resolved in relation to the *activity.gpx* file.
 Any relative URL is resolved against the directory that contains this file, which is considered the root of the GPZ file.
-In the lighthouse example, the base URL is similar to the following (depending on where you download the GPZ file):
+In the lighthouses example, the base URL is similar to the following (depending on where you download the GPZ file):

-`example.gpx`
+`lighthouses.gpx`

 If you wanted to refer to a file located in a different GPZ file (for example, to *photos/20160723_155428.jpg* contained in *another-example.gpz*, you would use the ".." notation to go up one level in the directory structure, which would take you out of the current GPZ file (*example.gpz*):